JuliaDynamics/Agents.jl/docs/src/devdocs.md

 #### Optional alternative agent plotting

 If your space does not visualize agents in the default way of one agent = one scattered marker, then you want to extend the function `agentsplot!`.
-For example, `GraphSpace` aggregates multiple agents into one scattered marker and is extending `agentsplot!`.
+For example, `GraphSpace` aggregates multiple agents into a graph plot and is extending `agentsplot!`.

 ```@docs
 agentsplot!